A literary giant, a magnificent temple

 گاڑی کو گاڑی توکیا سڑک تک سُجھائی نہیں دے رہی تھی

 (the plying traffic aside, even the road weren’t visible to the eye!).
 Driving just under 40, we were on a constant guard, and later on I was to realize that we didn’t do anything, not even conversing, until the first halt was made.
 Just ahead of Mian Channu, we surrendered to the urge of a warm and cozy breakfast at a wayside ‘truck-driver’ hotel.
 Lavishing a treat of anda and tandoory paratha, it was when we were sipping the blissful siplets of tea (and in Urdu it shall get translated as جب ہم چائے کی سُرکیاں لگا رہے تھـے), talked about the impending trip and the broad outline of ‘Malka Hans Excursion’.
 The warmth of the breakfast had energized us to resume the journey with a new zeal.
 There was slight improvement in the visibility and as we got relieved from ‘lookout on the toes’ posture, Javed opened up.
 He talked about his native place, in carefully selected knowledge packets and an enticing tone that kept my appetite endearing to embrace the place.
 It was a bit before noon that we arrived at Sahiwal and took the road leading to Pakpattan.
-Post Sahiwal, it was a little over 20 minutes drive to the destination.
+Having gone past Sahiwal, it was a little over 20 minutes drive to the destination.
 In it’s profile, Malka Hans appeared to be just another village on the inter-city routes in rural Punjab.
 Here my readers, who are fond of history, would differ with me and to honour them we shall have a brief preview from the layered folds of the past, and dear readers, I promise it will be brief.

 Malka Hans has been the territory of Hans tribe, which saw its true rising during the times of Alamgir in 17th century CE.
 The area between Sutlej and Ravi was called Nakka Country.
 Aain e Akbari gives us a scanty detail of this area which was called the suba of Multan that included Multan itself, Dipalpur and further up north-west Degh Ravi.
 In Nakka country, a little north west of Pakpattan, Hans resided as simple zamindars.
 We are told that it was in the court of Alamgir that a learned man, Sheikh Kutb Hans attained some influence as a teacher.
 Alamgir is said to have bestowed upon Sheikh Kutb, a Sanad and several villages as Jaagir that formed part of the Taluka of Kutbabad (a site little south of present day Malka Hans).
 Kutbabad with the fertility of three streams of Para, Sohag and Dhaddar added to the riches of Sheikh Kutb who grew in money and power.
 During the decline of the Mughal Emplire, Hans became more of independent rulers like other clans in the region.
 It was during this time, around mid of 18th century CE, that Waris Shah, a great Punjabi poet is believed to have arrived in Malka Hans.
 Waris Shah, during his stay here was to compose Heer, to be regarded as a milestone in Punjabi literature.
 The Hans rule on the area was first interrupted during the invasion of Multan by Hari Singh.
 It was later to be occupied by the Baharwal Sikhs, who in the garb of assisting Hans in their fight with the Dewaan of Pakpattan took over the Hans territory.
 There was yet another brief rule of the Hans till the area was taken up by the Nakkai Sikhs and was later annexed by Ranjit Singh.
 As Punjab was eventually taken over by (East India) Company Bahadur, Malka Hans was ceded to be part of the Lahore Government.